Washington Capitals Salary Cap: Breakdown & Cap Space Analysis

 Washington Capitals Salaries: Who’s Making What?

-The Capitals have several high-priced stars on their roster, including Alexander Ovechkin, Evgeny Kuznetsov, and Nicklas Backstrom.
+The Capitals have several high-priced stars on their roster, including Alexander Ovechkin, Pierre-Luc Dubois, and John Carlson.
 These players take up a significant portion of the team’s cap space.
 To see a detailed breakdown of individual player salaries, resources like Spotrac or Puckpedia are invaluable.

 Capitals Payroll: Implications for Team Building